7 Ways to Use CBD

-Marijuana consists of many different components that work together to relieve symptoms.
-You can isolate these compounds, also known as cannabinoids, to experience only one component’s effects.
-Plenty of medical marijuana patients medicate with cannabidiol (CBD).
-This cannabinoid has properties we don’t usually associate with marijuana.
-Learn why patients use this compound and how to use CBD yourself.
+Marijuana consists of many different compounds that work together to relieve symptoms.
+You can isolate these compounds, known as cannabinoids, to experience one specific component’s effects.
+One compound commonly used by medical marijuana patients is cannabidiol (CBD).
+Learn why patients prefer this compound and the different ways it can be used.

 About CBD Products

-The marijuana plant has numerous cannabinoids that provide different kinds of relief.
-When we talk about cannabis medicine, we usually focus on two of them — CBD and tetrahydrocannabinol (THC).
-THC soothes a wide range of symptoms, but it also creates the high that we get from marijuana.
-Many patients don’t worry about this side effect, and recreational users definitely don’t mind it.
-But, some adult patients and parents of minor patients prefer an option that doesn’t cause create that high.
-They use CBD medication to treat conditions like epilepsy, insomnia and nausea.
-Keep reading to learn about the different ways to use CBD.
+The marijuana plant contains dozens of cannabinoids that provide different kinds of relief.
+When we talk about cannabis medicine, we usually focus on two of them: CBD and tetrahydrocannabinol (THC).
+THC soothes a wide range of symptoms, but it also produces an elevated state of mind or “high.”
+Many medical-marijuana users don’t worry about this side effect, but some adult patients and parents of minor patients prefer an option that doesn’t create that high.
+As an alternative, they turn to CBD medication to treat conditions like epilepsy, insomnia and nausea.

-Oil is one of the most popular forms of CBD medicine.
+CBD oil is one of the most popular forms of CBD medicine.
 Since the FDA considers hemp-based CBD oil a supplement, you can buy and use it legally.
-However, if you have access to cannabis medicine, you may want to try a medical-grade product.
-The items sold at a dispensary go through more stringent testing than hemp-based CBD.
-Most people take CBD oil by mouth or with food, but you can also rub it into your skin or vape certain kinds of it.
+If you have access to cannabis medicine, however, you may want to try a medical-grade product.
+The items sold at a dispensary undergo more stringent testing than hemp-based CBD.
+Most people take CBD oil by mouth or with food, but you can also rub it into your skin or vape certain types of it.

-Patients with motor issues may need assistance taking CBD oil orally or topically.
-Vaping CBD oil requires vape equipment, and the time for the CBD to take effect depends on the administration method.
-Here is a closer look at some of the ways to consume CBD:
+The time for the CBD to take effect depends on the administration method.
+Here is a closer look at some of the ways to consume CBD.

-CBD-infused food lets you take your medicine in the form of a tasty snack.
-Many dispensaries sell edibles that contain only CBD in addition to regular edibles.
-You can also make your own by mixing CBD oil into your meal.
-Adding CBD to food can make the medicating experience much more pleasant for children and people with disabilities.
-If you have a loved one who panics at the sight of medicine, an edible could change their outlook.
+CBD-infused food lets you eat your medicine.
+Many dispensaries sell edibles that contain only CBD.
+You can also make your own by mixing CBD oil into your food.
+This can make the medicating experience more pleasant for children, people with disabilities who may have difficulty using CBD in other ways or anyone who panics at the sight of medicine.

 - Equipment/Assistance Needed: Use a dropper to add CBD oil to a meal.
 Patients with certain disabilities may need a specific form of food or help with eating.